eobcre/feedback-survey/README.md

 ## Feedback Survey

+This is the daily challenge I participate in on [Web Dev Daily](https://www.webdevdaily.io/).

 ### Features

 - The progress bar displays the current page number and changes the progress meter accordingly when you click the "Previous" and "Next" buttons.